Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/curve.rst

 The Curve Modifier provides a simple but efficient method of deforming a mesh along a curve object.

 The Curve Modifier works on a (global) dominant axis, X, Y, or Z.
-This means that when you move your mesh in the dominant direction (by default, the X-axis), the mesh will traverse along the curve.
+This means that when you move your mesh in the dominant direction (by default, the X axis), the mesh will traverse along the curve.
 Moving the mesh perpendicularly to this axis, the object will move closer or further away from the curve.